rabie-sulman/MyTheatre/ServicesSDK/README.md

 - `venueId`: is the Encore ID for "Apollo Victoria Theatre"
 - `quantity`: is the wanted number of tickets (this will affect the availability calls - so they need to be dynamic)

-For creating booking, the API will require customer details in a static object `bookingSettings`.
+For creating booking, the API will require agent details in a static object `bookingData`.

 ### Technical details
 #### environment info